-The Dean of Operations and 504 Coordinator is Rubi Vasquez.
+The Dean of Intervention and 504 Coordinator is Rubi Vasquez.
 She oversees campus logistics, such as emergency drills, clubs and pickup/drop off.
 She supports students with Section 504 plans, including screening for, and evaluating student needs for 504 accommodation plans.

-The Academy Giving Manager is Annann Hong.
-She oversees the financial wellness of our two primary areas of fundraising: The Community Investment Campaign and the Tax Credit Campaign.
+The Academy Giving Manager is Aydin Martin.
+He oversees the financial wellness of our two primary areas of fundraising: The Community Investment Campaign and the Tax Credit Campaign.

-The Exceptional Student Services Team is comprised of Rosalyn Nelson, Derrick Wilson, Fiona Kolia and Kristina Eckert and they oversee programs for all students with IEPs and are responsible for screening incoming students for special needs and conducting evaluations for special education when necessary.
-The point of contact for the ESS team is Rosalyn Nelson.
+The Exceptional Student Services Team is comprised of Fiona Kolia, Kristina Eckert, Lindsey Smith, and Shonii DiFrancesco.
+They oversee programs for all students with IEPs and are responsible for screening incoming students for special needs and conducting evaluations for special education when necessary.
+The point of contact for the ESS team is Fiona Kolia.

-The ELL Coordinator is BreJanett Bergquist.
-She also oversees testing and programs of students who qualify for English Language Learner services.
+The ELL Coordinator is Ricardo Gil.
+He also oversees testing and programs of students who qualify for English Language Learner services.

-The School Counselors are Kelly Boerckel and Nicole McMahon.
-They are responsible for meeting with students who have services written into individual student plans and for students referred by teachers, administrators, or school health care personnel.
+The School Counselors is Amanda Ortiz.
+She is responsible for meeting with students who have services written into individual student plans and for students referred by teachers, administrators, or school health care personnel.